nus-cs2113-AY2324S2/ip/README.md

 Nehsik is a CLI-based personal assistant chatbot that helps the user to keep track of their daily tasks

 ## Installation
-1. Ensure that Java 11 or above is installed in your computer
+1. Ensure that Java 11 is installed in your computer
 2. Download "Nehsik.jar" from this [link](https://github.com/Kishen271828/ip/releases/tag/A-Release)
 3. Open the command terminal, and `cd` to the directory where the "Nehsik.jar" file is present
 4. Run the command `java -jar Nehsik.jar`.
 If the app has started successfully, you will see the welcome message: